Small Charcuterie Board

 - Pack all the ingredients to your charcuterie board, along with the platter itself, and assemble at the party.

-- Be sure to save the containers, or bring separate conatainers and bags to store the leftovers.
+- Be sure to save the containers, or bring separate containers and bags to store the leftovers.

 Option 2: Charcuterie in a dish

 - Store the pre-made charcuterie dish in the fridge until you’re ready to go.
-When you arrive at the party, just add your bread and crackers, rearrange as needed, and enjooy!
+When you arrive at the party, just add your bread and crackers, rearrange as needed, and enjoy!

 There are so many options when it comes to the specific ingredients you use for a charcuterie board.
 Here are some ideas!